enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 <br />

 Having imported the VM, you should see it in your list of VMs.
 Select it and click "Start".
 This will open a window running the virtual machine, starting up Ubuntu Linux.
 When you get to a login screen, use username "seed" and password is "dees" (but without quotes).
-Then start up a terminal window - there is an icon in the menu bar at the top for doing so (it looks like a computer monitor).
+Then start up a terminal window; there is an icon in the menu bar at the top for doing so (it looks like a computer monitor).

 <br />